elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

 ---

-### In JavaScript, what are the two most typical data structures used in that arrays?
+### In JavaScript, what are the two most common data structures created by arrays?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> JavaScript arrays get used as a queue or stack data structure.
+  <div><strong>Interview Response:</strong> JavaScript uses arrays to create queues and stack like data structures.
 An array can also act as a deque data structure.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />